toddcf/omnifood-delivery/README.md

   - `list-style: none;` for removing bullet points from lists.
   - `text-transform: uppercase;` to make all letters capital. `text-transform: capitalize` to capitalize only the first letter of each word.
   - `background-attachment: fixed;` to hold a background image in place, even when the user scrolls.
+  - `content` to add text to the site using CSS3.